 An absolute must complete as you can earn a 30 day toad pet from the boss here with 3 attempts each day that makes the completion stamp extremely useful.
 If you’re on Reboot or Normal servers looking for an easy to acquire a MapleStory pet outside of Hard Hilla then this is the free option to pursue.
 Note that this content includes a maze phase so using a Ninja Castle guide is recommended.

 - Gray Commuter Saucer – Inside the Mothership: Corridor 204 (Omega Sector)

-If you’ve been confidentially fighting the aliens outside of the mothership players can click on the Intergalactic Transmitter on Boswell Field IV to move into the mothership itself.
+If you’ve been confidently fighting the aliens outside of the mothership players can click on the Intergalactic Transmitter on Boswell Field IV to move into the mothership itself.
 One of the first potential maps here is Corridor 204 and characters with high jumping attacks will perform the best here by moving along the bottom floor for the most part.
 Corridor 202 is also another great map here but you’ll be fighting Gray Luxury Saucer instead that are a higher level of 175.

 - Advanced Knight A – Knight Stronghold: Knights’ Chamber 1 (Gate of Future)

 As you start pushing 180 this is a viable map for classes that have a vertical jump or can hit the top platform from below as there are just two platforms of high density knights although they have some serious space between them so not ideal for everyone.
-This area can be reached from exploring out from Future Henesys using the World Map.
+This area can be reached by exploring outward from Future Henesys using the World Map.

 Level 180 – 190

-A level range that offers much of the same and a good opportunity to revisit content from level 160 onwards that you were previously unable to complete if you want the completions stamps or rewards for your character you are training.
+A level range that offers much of the same and a good opportunity to revisit content from level 160 onwards that you were previously unable to complete if you want the completions stamps or rewards for your character.